aromanovich/jsl/docs/source/tutorial.rst

 * The syntax is not very concise.
 The signal-to-noise ratio increases rapidly with the complexity of the schema, which makes large schemas difficult to read.

-JSL is created to address there issues.
+JSL is created to address these issues.
 It allows you to define JSON schemas as if they were ORM models -- using classes and fields and relying on the deep metaclass magic under the hood.

 Such an approach makes writing and reading schemas easier.
 It encourages the decomposition of large schemas into smaller readable pieces and makes schemas extendable using class inheritance.
-It enables the autocompleme feature or IDEs and makes any mistype in a JSON schema keyword cause a RuntimeError.
+It enables the autocomplete feature or IDEs and makes any mistype in a JSON schema keyword cause a RuntimeError.

 .. links